mrange/fsharpadvent2016/src/perfcollection/README.md

 00007ffd`909347f4 488bc8          mov     rcx,rax
 ; Load acc
 00007ffd`909347f7 488b4008        mov     rax,qword ptr [rax+8]
-; Increment acc
+; Increment acc (unchecked addition)
 00007ffd`909347fb 4803c2          add     rax,rdx
 ; Store increment
 00007ffd`909347fe 48894108        mov     qword ptr [rcx+8],rax
-; Return to range count (returns true to continue iterating) 00007ffd`90934802 b801000000      mov     eax,1 00007ffd`90934807 c3              ret
+; Return to top loop count (returns true to continue iterating) 00007ffd`90934802 b801000000      mov     eax,1 00007ffd`90934807 c3              ret
 ```

 There are lot of similarities with the **Imperative** code but we see virtual tail calls in the JIT:ed code.
-The reason for this is this.
+The reason is this.

 A `PushPipe<'T>` is defined like this